The Fall (2006 film): Original release

 The Fall premiered at the 2006 Toronto International Film Festival.
 According to Tarsem, the Weinstein Company expressed serious interest into theatrically distributing the film in the United States back in 2006/07, but turned down distributing the film after its founder Harvey Weinstein walked out of the film's cut after 15 minutes during its test screening since he could not understand the film's plot.
-Tarsem claimed that Weinstein even tried to sabotage the film after he walked out of the film's screening and was forced not to release the film for two years until 2008 with a different distributor and its original international sales being handled by Summit Entertainment, Tarsem confirmed this in a 2024 interview in light and the aftermath of Harvey Weinstein's scandal; prior to that Warner Independent Pictures had even considered interest into distributing the film too.
+Tarsem claimed that Weinstein even tried to sabotage the film after he walked out of the film's screening and was forced not to release the film for two years until 2008 with a different distributor and its original international sales being handled by Summit Entertainment; Tarsem confirmed this in a 2024 interview in light of the aftermath of Harvey Weinstein's scandal.
+Prior to this, Warner Independent Pictures had also been interested in distributing the film.
 It was theatrically released on 9 May 2008, by Roadside Attractions, with a DVD and Blu-ray release through Sony Pictures Home Entertainment on 9 September 2008.

+Despite the fact that David Fincher and Spike Jonze had no part in the creation of the movie, they allowed their names to be attached to the project as presenters to help it reach a wider audience and secure distribution.